jjermann/dicedensity/COMBATANT.md

   :warning:
   Note that it can also occur that a hit does 0 damage.
-  In that case the defender still loses an exhaust value.
+  In that case the defender still gains a fatigue value.

 * **`expectedDamage(self, other)`**
   The expected damage against another combatant